As we get ready to roll in the new year, selling digital marketing solutions will continue to be a top priority and requirement for success.

 Pitching the "Next Great Thing" vs. Finding Ideal Prospects

-Before Pete can finish pitching the new product to his list of 75 targets, his manager holds a meeting to “roll out” another great digital product.
+- Before Pete can finish pitching the new product to his list of 75 targets, his manager holds a meeting to discuss another great digital product.
 Pete is so excited because he feels that all the businesses that buy this new product will have great results.

-Connie Consultant has the same digital products to sell as Pete.
-Connie chooses to identify 9 targets that meet all of the criteria that make ideal prospects, and then she focuses on getting appointments with each one.
+- Connie Consultant has the same digital products to sell as Pete.
+Connie chooses to focus on nine high-priority target accounts that meet her Target Business profile, and then she focuses on getting appointments with each one.

-After each meeting, she gathers and sorts all of the information she’s learned about her prospect and focuses on developing a solution to address the assignment she and the prospect have agreed upon.
+- After each meeting, she gathers and sorts all of the information she’s learned about her prospect and focuses on developing a solution to address the assignment she and the prospect have agreed upon.

 Who Does Better: Connie or Pete?

 Mel Manager decides to reward the salesperson with the best sales activity and new business revenue and calls both Connie and Pete into the conference room.
 Who do you think will receive Mel’s recognition?

 If you answered Connie, then you guessed correctly.
 Not just because it’s what I think would happen but because it’s what does happen… all the time.

 I could easily have substituted at least a dozen real names for our fictitious Pete and Connie.
 I’ve heard this story from managers again and again over the years about salespeople who focus on selling solutions to win more business compared to those who choose to pitch products.
 And not only do they win more business, but that business is healthier – those accounts spend more and have higher retention rates than those who are pitched and buy that single product.

 It Comes Down to How You Use Digital Marketing